ojhaujjwal/currency-converter-php/README.md

 #### Reliable Rate, Uses Yahoo API
-By default, the library uses Yahoo API, "http://download.finance.yahoo.com/d/quotes.csv?s=USDNPR=X&f=nl1d1t1" for getting rates!
+By default, the library uses Yahoo API for getting rates!

 #### Caching of rate, to avoid connecting to Yahoo again and again
 It might not be intelligent to connect to Yahoo for the same rate regularly.
 This is not tolerable in production state.